1989 Formula One World Championship: Race 8: Great Britain

-The British Grand Prix at the very fast Silverstone circuit proved much the same – McLaren front row, Senna retiring, and Prost winning.
+The British Grand Prix at the very fast Silverstone circuit proved much the same – McLaren front row, Senna retiring from the lead after a spin, and Prost winning.
 Mansell finished second in his home race to please the British fans, whose Mansellmania coupled with the tifosi made for hysteria.
 Nannini finished third, Piquet 4th, while both Minardis, Martini followed by Pérez-Sala, took the final 2 points positions.

 At this, the halfway point of the championship, Prost's lead over Senna had increased to 20 points; Britain was the 4th consecutive race Senna had retired from- and Prost had won 3 of those 4 races.
 Despite much talk, he downplayed the thought of a third championship.
 "I don't want to start talking about the championship, getting into all that," he said, "but I'm much happier now, yes.
 Motivated again.
 I've had no engine problems since Mexico, which is nice, and also I'm pleased to see Ferrari getting more competitive: both Nigel and Gerhard can win races and that can only help me."